-Unfortunately, though, cats don’t always plan their lives around what we want.
+Unfortunately, cats don’t always plan their lives around what we want.
 Sometimes, an expectant mama cat will run off and hide before giving birth, making it extremely difficult to find where they stashed the litter.

 This is especially true if the cat spends a great deal of time outside or if you’re tending to a stray.
-However, just because you don’t know where the babies are doesn’t mean you can’t find them — and we can show you a few tricks for doing just that.
+However, just because you don’t know where the babies are doesn’t mean you can’t find them, and we can show you a few tricks for doing just that.

 A Quick PSA

 We understand it’s not always possible, especially when dealing with strays.
 Also, not everyone has the money to pay for pet surgeries.
 However, many charitable organizations can help with free or low-cost operations, so be sure to look into those if money is tight.
-Also, if you can scoop up one of those strays and get it fixed, you’ll be doing the world — and that cat’s kittens — a huge service.
+Also, if you can scoop up one of the strays and get it fixed, you’ll be doing the world and the cat’s kittens a huge service.

-Think Like a Cat
+1. Think Like a Cat

 Every tip on this list will boil down to putting yourself in a cat’s shoes (so to speak) and asking how a feline would behave.
 Cats are instinctive animals and love to find safe, hidden spots to curl up in before giving birth.
 This allows them to protect their newborns from predators, especially since the mother will likely be too exhausted to put up much of a fight.

-Of course, you’re not a predator, so these instincts will actually work against the cat.
+Of course, you’re not a predator, so these instincts will work against the cat.
 Still, you should be on the lookout for warm, secluded spots that would make great hiding places.

 These spots are usually well off the beaten path too.
 The cat doesn’t want foot traffic around because that means a predator could easily stumble across her nest accidentally.
 She’ll want someplace that’s quiet and secluded.

-An Ounce of Prevention Is Worth a Pound of Cure
+2. An Ounce of Prevention Is Worth a Pound of Cure

 With the above in mind, one of the best ways to avoid losing a litter of kittens is to create the perfect birthing spot for your cat.
 Set up a nest in a quiet, secluded area, and make it as comfortable as possible.

 Put a soft blanket in a box so she knows that she can keep her babies warm and make sure that no one else enters the room.
 If you can offer your cat a prime delivery space, she’ll be much less likely to slink off someplace remote.

-Be Sure She’s Actually Given Birth
+3. Be Sure She’s Actually Given Birth